 Synonyms – Alias name for tables

-23) What is difference between TRUNCATE & DELETE?
+Question 23.
+What is the difference between TRUNCATE & DELETE?

 Answer: An Oracle JOIN is performed whenever two or more tables are joined in a SQL statement.